devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Node Name Requirements
 ^^^^^^^^^^^^^^^^^^^^^^

-Each node in the device tree is named according to the following
+Each node in the devicetree is named according to the following
 convention:

    ``node-name@unit-address``